dj1ch/minigotchi/README.md

 ### Intro

-This is a project meant to showcase the use of raw WiFi frames and deauthentication in a *Pwnagotchi-like* matter with an ESP8266.
-It can detect pwnagotchis, and send "advertisements" for another Pwnagotchi to detect, along with deauthenticating devices connected to an AP.
+This is a project meant to showcase the use of low-level Wi-Fi frame manipulation in a *Pwnagotchi-like* matter with an ESP8266.
+It can detect *Pwnagotchis*, and send "advertisements" for another *Pwnagotchi* to detect, along with deauthenticating devices connected to an AP.
 Originally meant to just befriend a local Pwnagotchi, I plan to improve it and extend its purpose, merely with an ESP8266 with 4 MB of memory.

 ###
 ### Install guide